h-nasu/shary/README.md

     "user_id" : "54b9f5ce2df9147127007652"
   }
 );

+// This will create...
+{
+  username: 'admin',
+  password: 'admin'
+}
 ```
 If need, running port can be changed from config/local.js.<br>
 If you using _Nginx_ or _Apache_ for proxy, max body limit for upload file need to be set.